jarrettmeyer/jarrettmeyer.github.io/_posts/2016-04-18-observer-pattern-in-javascript.md

   $("#myOutput").html(counter.count);
 });

-// Do something in the application that would call notify.
+// Do something in the application that would call increment.
+// Increment, in turn, will call notify, which will call all
+// observers.
 $("#myButton").on("click", function () {
   counter.increment();
 });
 ```

+Check out the [sample JSBin](http://output.jsbin.com/yikotu) to see it all working together.

 Pretty simple, right?
 So let's make it less simple.